Learn more about the process for becoming certified to teach in the Jacksonville region.

 - Pass a Florida Teacher Certification Examination (FTCE) Subject Area Exam prior to their first day of teaching

 - Pass the Florida Teacher Certification Examination (FTCE) Middle Grades Integrated Certification exam prior to their first day of teaching

 - Provide two copies of their degree-conferred transcript from an accredited college or university

 - Pay a $75 fee to the Florida Department of Education for each subject area certification applied for

-- If corps members choose to pursue full professional certification, they must enroll in an alternative certification program and pass the Professional Education Test (PEd) by the end of their third year.
-Duval County Public Schools offers a low-cost summer alternative certification program that some corps members have opted to participate in.
+- Enroll in an alternative certification program and pass the Professional Education Test (PEd) by the end of their third year.

 - Additional routes can be found on the Florida state certification page